Iqra350/Ersilia/README.md

 ## Project Overview

 The goal of this project is to validate the accuracy and reproducibility of the "eos74bo" model, which predicts ADME properties of small molecules.
-Task 1 specifically involves checking for model bias by running predictions for a list of 1000 diverse molecules and plotting the results in a scatter plot.
+Task 1 specifically involves checking for model bias by running predictions for a list of 1000 diverse molecules and plotting the results in a scatter plot. and Task 2 reproducibity of results and Task 3 is extrnal data validation from Selected paper
+## About Selected model

+## Selected model
+Kinetic aqueous solubility (μg/mL) was experimentally determined using the same SOP in over 200 NCATS drug discovery projects.
+A final dataset of 11780 non-redundant molecules and their associated solubility was used to train a SVM classifier.
+Approximately half of the dataset has poor solubility (< 10 μg/mL), and two-thirds of these low soluble molecules report values of < 1 μg/mL.
+A subset of the data used is available at PubChem (AID 1645848) <https://pubchem.ncbi.nlm.nih.gov/bioassay/1645848#section=Result-Definitions>.

+## Characteristics
+Input: Compound
+Input Shape: Single
+Task: Classification
+Output: Probability
+Output Type: Float
+Output Shape: Single
+Interpretation: Probability of a compound having poor solublibity (< 10 µg/ml)

 ## Repository Structure